hdShang/arxiv-daily/docs/cs-AI/2025-09-07/papers/250907017v1-from-eigenmodes-to-proofs-integrating-graph-spectral-operators-with-.md

 ---
 layout: default
-title: From Eigenmodes to Proofs: Integrating Graph Spectral Operators with Symbolic Interpretable Reasoning
+title: "From Eigenmodes to Proofs: Integrating Graph Spectral Operators with Symbolic Interpretable Reasoning"
 ---

 # From Eigenmodes to Proofs: Integrating Graph Spectral Operators with Symbolic Interpretable Reasoning